emberjs/guides/source/localizable/tutorial/subroutes.md

 Much like our application template (`app/templates/application.hbs`), the `outlet` is where our sub-routes will render.
 This means that any content on our parent route will be present as we browse down through our child routes, allowing us to add things like navigation, footers or sidebars.
-Let's start by adding welcome header and link to our About page (`app/templates/about.hbs`).
+Let's start by adding a welcome header and link to our About page (`app/templates/about.hbs`).

 ```app/templates/rentals.hbs
 <div class="jumbo">